McUsr/Index-2.0/README.md

 The variables are:

-* CFLAGS 		: This variable should contain the compiler options like -g, -O2 and so on.
-Those are the settings you want to set in additon to those set in the makefile. (-g is always set, if you really want to strip out the debug information, then "make install-strip" afterwards.)
+* CFLAGS 		: This variable should contain the compiler options like **-g, -O2** and so on.
+Those are the settings you want to set in additon to those set in the makefile. (**-g** is always set, if you really want to strip out the debug information, then **"make install-strip"** afterwards.)

-CPPFLAGS
+CPPFLAGS		: This variable contains flags and defines for the C-preprocessor.
+The most important ones coming to my mind is ther **-Iincludepath**

-LDFLAGS
+LDFLAGS			: This variable contains flags for the linking stager of the compilation, or linker if a separate linker is used.
+The most common usage is to specify the path to the libraries, you may have to specify the paths to something like -L/opt/lib, or similar to make configure find the **ICU-libs** and the **ncursesw** libraries.

-LIBS
+LIBS 			: This variable is for specifying libraries directly you will have no usage of this variable during this configure.

 Make configuration ------------------